pandastrike/coreos-reflector/README.md

 You'll need:

-1. Our **private key** to access the test cluster
+1. Our **private key** to access the test cluster.

+2. git to pull this repo.

-2. The orchestration tool, **fleetctl**.
+3. The orchestration tool, **fleetctl**.
 This is available via your OS package manager.

 OSX users with HomeBrew can use: